 praises positive behaviours.

-We have trained play buddies that support our KS1 children to ensure
+We have trained play buddies that support our EYFS and KS1 children to ensure

 all children are supported at lunchtimes.